rgthree/rgthree-comfy/README.md

 _(In aqua blue above)_ Chooses the first non-null context.

-### Fast Muter
+### Fast Muter/Bypasser

-_(In purple above)_ A collection of all connected nodes allowing a single-spot "dashbaord" to quickly enable and disable nodes.
+_(In purple above)_ Add a collection of all connected nodes allowing a single-spot as a "dashboard" to quickly enable and disable nodes.
+Two distinct nodes; one for "Muting" connected nodes, and one for "Bypassing" connected nodes.

 Also, you can use the **Node Combiner** as UI-only virtual node that allows you to connect any number of nodes as an input, into a single output.
 As of right now, this is only useful for cleaning up noodles to the Muter node and **any other use will likely not work at all.**